jiyeonmolloy/jiyeonmolloy.github.io/content/posts/2025/google-cloud-next-0.md

 The keynotes and opening ceremonies are awesome, but be prepared to be in the queue for a loong time 😅.

 ## 🕒 7.
 Sessions Aren’t Next Door
-Don’t underestimate how long it takes to walk from one room to another during the connference 🏃‍♂️📍.
+Don’t underestimate how long it takes to walk from one room to another during the conference 🏃‍♂️📍.
 Especially if you are trying to catch back-to-back talks in different floors.

 ## 🤝 8.
 Meetups: Hit or Miss